How to Get a Police Caution Removed

 While some people may assume that a caution will not form part of their criminal record, this is not true.

-A police caution is generally kept on record on the Police National Computer indefinitely and will appear on a DBS check for at least six years.
+A police caution is usually kept on record indefinitely and will appear on a DBS check for at least six years.
+We understand how worrying this can be, particularly if it affects your career, travel or personal life.

 Can you get a police caution removed?